LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/google-dialogflow-cx.md

   </tr>
   </tbody>
 </table>

+**EnvironmentId** is an optional parameter.
+When not filled in the wizard, the Draft Flow will be taken for the Project Id and Agent Id provided.

 **NOTE**: Dialogflow CX adheres to Google’s oAuth2.
 Some degree of familiarity with Google IAM policies and IAM console is necessary for setting up a valid Dialogflow CX client with _Read Only API access_.
 A _service account_ is a **prerequisite** for setting up the above config.
 Documentation available [here](https://dialogflow.com/docs/reference/v2-auth-setup).